Ruymy7/ProyectoAngular_HIS/README.md

 ## Development server

-We will  need two terminals to run the application:

 1st - Run `npm i` to install all dependencies

-2nd - Run `npm install -g json-server` to install this module which serves as the backend to test the application
+2nd - You need to run the backend server of this repository: [link](https://github.com/Ruymy7/ProyectoNest_HIS)

-3rd - In one terminal run `npm run db` to start json-server

-4th - In the other terminal run `ng serve` for a dev server.
+3rd - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build